siuyin/skaffold-hello/README.md

 # skaffold example
 This example uses nats-streaming and go modules.

+Assumes a nats-streaming server is available in kubernetes and with a service name sk-t-nats-streaming (skaffold test nats streaming)

 # setup
     go mod vendor
     skaffold build | run | dev